apache/metron/metron-analytics/metron-profiler/README.md

 1. Build the Metron RPMs by [following these instructions](../../metron-deployment#rpm).

-    Note: You may have already built the Metron RPMs when core Metron was installed.
+    You may have already built the Metron RPMs when core Metron was installed.

     ```
     $ find metron-deployment/ -name "metron-profiler*.rpm"